 What are chargebacks?

 Chargebacks occur when a customer disputes a transaction.
 This can happen for a number of reasons.
-In some cases, the customer didn’t make the transaction (the card was lost / stolen / used without authorization) or the customer doesn’t recognize the transaction.
+In some cases, the customer didn’t make the transaction – Meaning, the card was lost / stolen / used without authorization.
+In other cases, the customer doesn’t recognize the transaction.

-In other situations, the customer may dispute a transaction when they’re unhappy with the goods or services they received from your company.
+There are also times when a customer may dispute a transaction because they’re unhappy with the goods or services they received from your company.
 Some customers choose this option when they feel that you have not addressed their complaints.

-In extreme cases, the customer may be engaging in a form of “friendly fraud” where they claim the transaction was not authorized in order to try to keep a product and their money.
+In extreme cases, the customer may be engaging in a form of “friendly fraud” where they claim the transaction was not authorized in order to try to keep both the product and their money.

 Cost of Chargebacks